django-cms/djangocms-frontend/docs/source/getting_started.rst

-    djangocms-frontend[reCaptcha]  # Installs django-recaptcha enabling reCaptcha for forms djangocms-frontend[djangocms-icon]  # Installs djangocms-icon for icons support in links djangocms-frontend[reCaptcha, djangocms-icon]  # comma-separate multiple dependencies
+    djangocms-frontend[reCaptcha]  # Installs django-recaptcha enabling reCaptcha for forms djangocms-frontend[djangocms-icon]  # Installs djangocms-icon for icons support in links djangocms-frontend[static-ace]  # Installs djangocms-static-ace to include the ace code editor in static files djangocms-frontend[reCaptcha, djangocms-icon]  # comma-separate multiple dependencies

+`djangocms-frontend[static-ace]` is useful if your project cannot or should not access a CDN to load the code editor ace (https://ace.c9.io) for the code plugin.

 Make apps available to your django project